 Tailwind SmartLoop allows you to:

 - Never miss out on maximizing your return on holiday traffic and seasonal content via Seasonal Loops.
 When life happens, you know that the systems you set in place will work for you.

 - Customize your limits to protect you from breaking Group Board rules. <- This is one of my personal favorites.

 - See robust analytics details on how each SmartLoop is performing so you can make educated modifications as needed.

-- See everything your Pinning from both the Tailwind Pinterest Scheduler and Tailwind SmartLoop in an easy to understand calendar grid format.
+- See everything you pin from both the Tailwind Pinterest Scheduler and Tailwind SmartLoop in an easy-to-understand calendar grid format.

 - Discover best performing content from each board so you can easily add them to SmartLoop right from inside the Tailwind dashboard.

 SmartLoop is not set-it-and-forget-it or fully “automated” software.
 Tailwind is an approved Pinterest Partner, and they work with Pinterest to develop healthy ways to re-share your content.

 When is Tailwind Launching the SmartLoop?

 Any time from now!
 The Tailwind SmartLoop team hopes to make this new evergreen content toolkit available to everyone that has shown interest by the end of October.